Last Updated: April 14, 2020; Last Reviewed: April 14, 2020

-- Ritonavir is used as a pharmacokinetic enhancer of other protease inhibitors (PIs).
-The recommended dose of ritonavir varies and is specific to the drug combination selected.
-See other sections of the Drug Appendix for information about the recommended doses of ritonavir to use with specific PIs.
+- Ritonavir (RTV) is used as a pharmacokinetic enhancer of other protease inhibitors (PIs).
+The recommended dose of RTV varies and is specific to the drug combination selected.
+See other sections of the Drug Appendix for information about the recommended doses of RTV to use with specific PIs.
 RTV has antiviral activity, but it is not used as an antiviral agent; instead, it is used as a pharmacokinetic enhancer of other PIs.

 - The RTV oral solution contains propylene glycol and ethanol.

-- The oral powder is preferred over the oral solution for children who cannot swallow the tablets and who need a dose of at least 100 mg, because the oral powder does not contain propylene glycol or ethanol.
+- The oral powder is preferred over the oral solution for children who cannot swallow the tablets and who need a dose of at least RTV 100 mg, because the oral powder does not contain propylene glycol or ethanol.

-- Ritonavir oral powder should be used only for dosing increments of 100 mg and cannot be used for doses <100 mg.
+- RTV oral powder should be used only for dosing increments of 100 mg and cannot be used for doses <100 mg.